Children's Reading

 Never again did Sandra use those words: "If you like me..."
 Instead, her favorite words became: "would you like to..."

 Like Jenny, Jesus insisted that we show God and others one thing: respect.
 Loving God with all we have and all we are shows God that he is our creator.
 And we are his creatures.
-Loving others the same way we love ourselves show others that everyone is equal.
+Loving others the same way we love ourselves shows others that everyone is equal.
 When we love God above anything else, and when we love everyone as our equals, we show respect.

 Closing Question: How can I show God respect?
 How can I show others I respect them?